Skip to main content

 Clerke Reef Marine Park

-We recognise and acknowledge Aboriginal people as the traditional owners of Rowley Shoals Marine Park.
+We recognise and acknowledge Aboriginal people as the Traditional Owners of Rowley Shoals Marine Park.

 The outside walls of this remote coral atoll offer outstanding diving, or you can snorkel in the shallow, coral filled lagoon brimming with colourful tropical fish.